kirui93/ScenTrees.jl/paper/paper.md

 The number of possible trajectories in the scenario tree equals its number of leaves.
 In the above scenario tree, there are $54$ possible trajectories as the number of leaves is $(1\times3\times3\times3\times2) = 54$.
 The algorithm returns the multistage distance between the above scenario tree and the original stochastic process as $d=0.23092$.

-## Approximating with a scenario lattice
+## Approximation with scenario lattice

 Consider a scenario lattice with a branching vector $(1,3,4,5,6)$.
 Clearly, this scenario lattice has $5$ stages as shown by the number of elements in the branching vector, which is equal to number of columns in the data.
 We consider $1,000,000$ iterations for the stochastic approximation algorithm.